SFDigitalServices/microservice-fn-py/README.md

 DO NOT include azure-functions-worker in requirements.txt The Python Worker is managed by Azure Functions platform Manually managing azure-functions-worker may cause unexpected issues

+### Testing and Code Coverage
+Code coverage command with missing statement line numbers
+> $ pipenv run python -m pytest --cov --cov-report term-missing

+### Prec-commit
+Set up git hook scripts with pre-commit
+> $ pipenv run pre-commit install

+### Continuous integration
+* Setup `.env`
+    1. Setup environmental variables from `local.settings.json`
+* Setup coveralls.
+    1. Log into coveralls.io to obtain the coverall token for your repo.
+    2. Create an environment variable in CircleCI with the name `COVERALLS_REPO_TOKEN` and the coverall token value.